NVIDIA/spark-rapids/docs/compatibility.md

 Parquet will not be GPU-accelerated.
 If the INT96 timestamp format is not required for compatibility with other tools then set `spark.sql.parquet.outputTimestampType` to `TIMESTAMP_MICROS`.

+## Casting between types

+In general, performing `cast` and `ansi_cast` operations on the GPU is compatible with the same operations on the CPU.
+However, there are some exceptions.
+For this reason, certain casts are disabled on the GPU by default and require configuration options to be specified to enable them.

+### Float to String

+The GPU will use different precision than Java's toString method when converting floating-point data types to strings and this can produce results that differ from the default behavior in Spark.

+To enable this operation on the GPU, set `spark.rapids.sql.castFloatToString.enabled` to `true`.

+### String to Float

+Casting from string to floating-point types on the GPU returns incorrect results when the string represents any number in the following ranges.
+In both cases the GPU returns `Double.MaxValue`.
+The default behavior in Apache Spark is to return `+Infinity` and `-Infinity`, respectively.

+- `1.7976931348623158E308 <= x < 1.7976931348623159E308`
+- `-1.7976931348623159E308 < x <= -1.7976931348623158E308`

+Also, the GPU does not support casting from strings containing hex values.

+To enable this operation on the GPU, set `spark.rapids.sql.castStringToFloat.enabled` to `true`.

+### String to Integral Types

+The GPU will return incorrect results for strings representing values greater than Long.MaxValue or less than Long.MinValue.
+The correct behavior would be to return null for these values, but the GPU currently overflows and returns an incorrect integer value.

+To enable this operation on the GPU, set `spark.rapids.sql.castStringToInteger.enabled` to `true`.